 Solidaridad’s Cotton Solution Network team for India won the ‘Proud to be an implementing partner’ award at the BCI’s General Assembly for the clarity, impact and originality of two best practice stories.

 The BCI launched in China, where it was the first initiative of its kind.
 Solidaridad’s ProCotton programme expanded to Tanzania and Zambia.

 The Rabobank Foundation, co-funder of Solidaridad’s Cotton Solutions Network, visited India to learn about the challenges facing implementation of the Better Cotton System and Solidaridad’s approach to solving them.

 The first Better Cotton Initiative (BCI) projects began.

-The Dutch National Bank, Solidaridad, and the Max Havelaar Foundation launched the first Euro banknotes made from Fairt Tade cotton.
+The Dutch National Bank, Solidaridad and the Max Havelaar Foundation launched the first euro banknotes made from Fair Trade cotton.

-Solidaridad launched Chetna organic in India and began MADE-BY.
-MADE-BY is a not for profit organisation with the mission of making sustainable fashion common practice.
+Solidaridad launched Chetna organic in India and began MADE-BY, a non-profit organization with the mission of making sustainable fashion common practice.

 Solidaridad founded the sustainable clothing brand Kuyichi to order to introduce organic cotton to the clothing industry.

 Oro Blanco, a collaboration between Solidaridad and farmers in Peru, started growing organic cotton and other crops.

 Our projects on the ground aim to be holistic and focussed on farming communities.
 We have a proven track record in supporting farmers in improving their social, economic and environmental performance.
 We do this by engaging them in projects that enable them to learn and apply sound farming practices such as intercropping, crop rotation, and reducing pesticide and water use.
 We establish market linkages to processors committed to sustainability.